kpishere/yakt122/README.md

 # For MacOS

 For High Sierra and later, the keyboard drivers were updated.
 Here is link of how to customize further.
+With it, you could probably activate F-keys F20 through F24.
+As it is though, you can map upto F-19.

 [Remapping Keys in macOS 10.12 Sierra](https://developer.apple.com/library/archive/technotes/tn2450/_index.html)